ethercards/ec-site-traits/_traits/117-disco-dropper.md

 ![icon](/assets/images/trait-icons/{{page.image}})

-Disco Dropper drops a discount Trait onto your card.
-The discount trait changes every month to a different randomly selected discount.
-You can burn Disco Dropper to keep any one of the discount traits that gets dropped on your card permanently.
-This turns an otherwise limited-use Randomized Edition Trait into a lifetime trait.
+Disco Dropper **drops a Discount Trait onto your card, replacing it every month** with a new Discount Trait.
+You can burn Disco Dropper to keep the current Discount Trait permanently.

-Conditions for the permanent version of the discount are defined by the corresponding Limited Edition discount Trait (see the “discounts” section in the Limited Edition Trait pages).

-Ether Cards uses Chainlink VRF (verifiable random function) to achieve the difficult task of generating randomness on blockchain.
-Randomization comes into play for raffles, blind bags and other features on the gamification platform as well as in some traits like Disco Dropper.
+<small>*Terms and conditions apply.</small>